 My Inclusive Sans Font Review

-This week’s typeface perfectly follows up with my recent conversation about Fonts for Accessibility.
-Inclusive Sans by Olivia King is a free and open source font made for body text.
-It incorporates all the essential features for making it highly legible, like clear character differentiation and no mirroring letters.
-Complemented with its sturdy strokes and generous spacing, it will work under tough conditions.
+This week’s typeface perfectly follows up with my conversation about Fonts for Accessibility.
+Inclusive Sans designed by Olivia King, is a free and open-source font optimized for body text.
+It incorporates essential features for high legibility, such as clear character differentiation and no mirrored letters.
+Complemented by sturdy strokes and generous spacing, it performs well even under challenging conditions.

-What I like about it, is how elegantly the typeface includes these features.
-It’s a contemporary neo-grotesques, like Helvetica or Arial.
-But due to these tiny adjustments it has a very different attitude and warmer touch, as you can see below.
+What I like about it is how elegantly the typeface includes these features.
+It’s a contemporary neo-grotesque, similar to Helvetica or Arial with a geometric touch.
+But thanks to these tiny adjustments it has a distinct attitude and warmer touch, as you can see below.

-Arial is often claimed to be a good choice when it comes to accessibility.
-I also discussed this with type designer Eleni Beveratou in our session.
-You can see for yourself if this is true, when directly comparing Inclusive Sans to Arial.
-Which of these is easier to read?
+Arial is often considered to be a good choice for accessibility.
+I discussed this with type designer Eleni Beveratou during our session.
+You can see for yourself whether this holds true, by directly comparing Inclusive Sans to Arial.
+Which one of these is easier to read?

 Font Pairings for Inclusive Sans